ruizleandro/ruizleandro/README.md

 #### 🌱 Right now I'm learning about...

-* Data Analysis and Business Intelligence
+* Data Analysis and Business Intelligence.
-* Microsoft Power BI
+* Microsoft Power BI.

 #### 🔭 I have some knowledge on...